Former collaboration in chemistry (IPICS)

 The amount of ISP funding allocated over the support period 1974 to 2003 was SEK 3 933 000

 The group at Catedra de Bioquimica, Universidad de la Republica, Montevideo, has continued its activities after the phase out of ISP support.
 The senior group members have remained in the group and have progressed very well in their academic careers at the department.

 The former PhD graduates have succeeded to start new research projects and to attract new graduate and postgraduate students, hence the group has grown and consolidated its activities.

 Although difficult in the beginning, the group members have managed to get funding from other sources after the end of ISP support, mainly from national funding agencies such as the National Agency for Research and Innovation and the Program for Development of Basic Sciences.
-The group has also received funding from the university and international research funding from the Spanish Agency for Cooperation, the Spanish National Research Council and the industry (eg. CONAPROLE, national dairy industry).
+The group has also received funding from the university and international research funding from the Spanish Agency for International Development Cooperation (AECID), the Spanish National Research Council and the industry (eg. CONAPROLE, national dairy industry).

 The group is still in contact with the former host department through research cooperation, joint research project, co-publishing, and lecturing.

 In addition, the group has established new academic links and collaborations with foreign institutions through participation in a CYTED Network, which enabled scientific cooperation with research groups in Argentina and Spain.

 Medicinal plants and glycoconjugate chemistry and biology (IPICS URU 03)